Program Overview

 There is no cost to the property owner for replacement.
 The project is being funded by grants, not through service fees or assessments.

 Funding from the American Rescue Plan Act (ARPA), EPA Environmental Justice Grant, and Community Development Block Grant (CDBG), and Ohio EPA Water Replacement Loan Program will be used for this program.
-Teams will work neighborhood by neighborhood over the next several years to complete this program.

 More Information